River Christmas Markets Cruise

 it is only 2¾ hours by train between Budapest and Vienna - you

-might find it easier to fly into Vienna (if you're not
+might find it easier to fly out of Vienna (if you're not

 choosing the Prague extension).